grynmoor/class/README.md

 print(tastyFruit) --> "A very tasty Fruit that has a mass of 4 grams." print(tastyFruit:is("fruit")) --> true
 print(tastyFruit:is("apple")) --> false
-tastyFruit:bite() --> Halves the mass of the fruit object print(tastyFruit) --> "A very tasty Fruit that has a mass of 2 grams."
+tastyFruit:bite() --> Halves then rounds down the mass of the fruit object print(tastyFruit) --> "A very tasty Fruit that has a mass of 2 grams." tastyFruit() --> Calls tastyFruit:bite() print(tastyFruit) --> "A very tasty Fruit that has a mass of 1 gram."

 -------------------------
 -- Apple demonstration --